deeseert/bootcamp-prepwork/03-js-types-exercise/README.md

 When we refer to a _value_ in our code, the computer needs to know what _type_ of data it is.

-In Javascript there are 4 primitive types and 2 complex types.
+In JavaScript there are 4 primitive types and 2 complex types.
 For now, we'll only look at the primitive types.

 ## Primitive types